joachim-gassen/ExPanDaR/README.md

 ```

 …or start with one of the two example datasets that come with the
-package to understand hot to use it on long-format planel data.
+package to understand hot to use it on long-format panel data.

-Please note: The last parameter (`export_nb_option`) is currently only
+Please note: The last parameter (`export_nb_option`) allows the user to
-supported by the development version of the package available on Github
-and has to be omitted when you use the CRAN version.
+download a notebook and the data to continue the analysis in R. Maybe
+not the best idea if you are hosting your app publicly and want to keep
+its data private.

 ``` r
 ExPanD(df = worldbank,